Chögyam Trungpa: Controversies

 Trungpa's teaching style was often unconventional.
 He felt that "compassion is not so much being kind; it is being creative to wake a person up."
-He did not encourage his students to imitate his own behavior, and was allegedly troubled by those who felt empowered by his example to do whatever they wanted and manipulate people.

 Trungpa cultivated sexual relationships with a number of his female students and reportedly had multiple "spiritual wives," some of whom were minors and some of whom described physical and emotional abuse from Trungpa.
 Trungpa formally renounced his monastic vows in 1969.

 Trungpa was also known for smoking tobacco and liberally using alcohol; many who knew him characterized him as an alcoholic.
 He began drinking occasionally shortly after arriving in India.
 Before coming to the United States, Trungpa drove a sports car into a joke shop in Gateshead in North-East England, May 1969.
 While his companion was not seriously injured, Trungpa was left partially paralyzed.
 Later, he described this event as a pivotal moment that inspired the course of his teachings.
 Some accounts ascribe the accident to drinking.
 Others suggest he may have had a stroke.
 According to Trungpa himself, he blacked out.

 Trungpa often combined drinking with teaching.
 In some instances Trungpa was too drunk to walk and had to be carried.
 Also, according to his student John Steinbeck IV and his wife, on a couple of occasions Trungpa's speech was unintelligible.
 One woman reported serving him "big glasses of gin first thing in the morning."

 The Steinbecks wrote The Other Side of Eden, a sharply critical memoir of their lives with Trungpa in which they claim that, in addition to alcohol, he spent $40,000 a year on cocaine, and used Seconal to come down from the cocaine.
 The Steinbecks said the cocaine use was kept secret from the wider Vajradhatu community.